AlejandroAlegrePinilla/Heart_Disease_Predictor/README.md

 2.- Oversampling: Techniques like SMOTE are used to balance the dataset, ensuring that the model does not become biased towards the majority class.

-3.-Model Training: The K-Nearest Neighbors algorithm is employed to train the model on the prepared dataset.
+3.-Model Training: The training and selection of the model has been automated..

 4.- Prediction: Users can input various health metrics to receive a prediction about the likelihood of heart disease.